laynemcintosh12/Capstone2-Casino/README.md

 Account management and settings.
 Trivia Game in order to gain more money

 f.
 What features make your site more than a CRUD app?
 What are your stretch goals?
 Real-time gameplay with interactive interfaces make this more than a CRUD app.
 I would like to implement live multiplayer functionality, leaderboards, and an in-app currency system

+Issues Still Needing Fixed:

+1. Need to Add in Trivia for when a user goes bankrupt

+2. stand button needs help